This article discusses the iOS features that are supported in Secure Mail.

 Manage your feeds

 You can organize your Feeds card based on your requirements.
-This enhancement includes the following options:
+For user help documentation on this feature, see the Citrix User Help Center article, Organize your email.

 With the Group notification feature, conversations in an email thread are grouped.
 You can quickly glance at grouped notifications on the lock screen of your device.
 Group notification settings are enabled by default on the device.
 The feature requires iOS 12.

 Secure Mail Caller ID

 In Secure Mail for iOS, you can identify incoming calls from your Secure Mail contacts by enabling Secure Mail Caller ID in your device settings.
 You must enable the following administrative prerequisite: In Citrix Endpoint Management, ensure that the CallerIDSupportEnabled MDX policy is enabled.